ShamylZakariya/Platformer/NOTES.md

 CURRENTLY:
     YAK SHAVING:
         HealthDot broken

-        Drop use of HashMap for storing colliders, make it a vec!
-Let the Collider id be the index.
-        When removing a collider, just set a flag on it to "disabled" or something.
-Remove it from the static and dynamic stores.
-Then lookup is an array index, and much faster.

         Once this is done, can rewrite dynamic collision detection to be faster by:
             - sorting the dynamics by Collider.left()
             - binary search